 4. Not Eating Enough Fibre

 Dietary fibre from plant sources such as berries, avocado, brussel sprouts, cabbage, broccoli, green leafy vegetables, artichoke, ground flax seeds, carrots, nuts (find fibrous nuts here) help to slow down the absorption of sugar resulting in more stable blood sugar levels and thus less food cravings.
 Fibre also feeds our good gut flora (microbiome), promoting a healthy microbiome and lets not forget fibre helps to ensure that we poop daily, clearing out those unwanted, inflammatory toxins that can negatively affect our mood.
 As you know, when mood is low we often reach for comfort.
 This may be in the shape of food and beverages; refined carbohydrates, sweets, alcohol, convenience foods or overconsumption of food.

 Another fibre worth including in your diet is resistant starch (RS).
 RS passes through the stomach and small intestine undigested, eventually reaching the colon intact and is eventually digested by our intestinal bacteria hence the word “resistant” as they are resistant to digestion.
-The beauty of RS is that these foods contain mostly unusable calories and have little or no effect on our insulin or blood sugar levels.
+The beauty of RS is that these foods contain mostly unusable calories and have little or no effect on our blood sugar levels.

 Good RS sources are boiled potatoes, brown rice, cannellini beans, black beans that has cooled down and unripe bananas.